Villa Saint Martin

-Villa Saint Martin is a centre in Ignatian spirituality run by the Society of Jesus in Montreal, Quebec, Canada.
+Ignatian Spirituality Centre of Montreal - Villa Saint-Martin is a centre in Ignatian spirituality run by the Society of Jesus in Montreal, Quebec, Canada.
 It was the first residential spirituality centre in Canada.
 It was founded in 1913 and opened by the Archbishop of Montreal, Paul Bruchési.
-It is situated in the east of Pierrefonds-Roxboro next to Saint-Laurent in Montreal on the shore of the Rivière des Prairies.
+The new Villa St-Martin is located on the lac des Deux Montagnes at the western end of the island of Montreal.
+It is set in a serene setting neighbouring the Parc-nature du Cap-Saint-Jacques, Montréal’s largest park.

 History

 Foundation

 The first residential retreat in Canada happened in 1910 in Boucherville and was organized by Fr.
 Joseph Archambeault.
 Three years later a retreat house was purchased in L'Abord-à-Plouffe.
 It was within the parish of Saint-Martin in Laval, Quebec, which is why the centre became dedicated to Saint Martin.

 On 2 November 1913, the Villa Saint Martin was opened by the Archbishop of Montreal, Paul Bruchési.
 Following the opening, the first retreat at the centre was led by Fr.
 Ruhlmann SJ and accompanied by the Archbishop of Winnipeg, Arthur Alfred Sinnott and the Apostolic Delegate to Canada, Peregrine Stagni.

 The number of retreatants at the centre increased every year until World War II.
 After the end of the war, the house's main benefactor, who paid for its construction, Mr. Édouard Gohier financially struggled in the post-war economic collapse.